Airline delays and cancellations are bad. Ahead of the holiday weekend, they're getting worse

 Travelers are getting hit with delays at U.S. airports again Wednesday, an ominous sign heading into the long July 4 holiday weekend, which is shaping up as the biggest test yet for airlines that are struggling to keep up with surging numbers of passengers.

-As of mid-morning on the East Coast, about 2,000 U.S. flights had been delayed and more than 700 canceled, according to FlightAware.
+By late afternoon on the East Coast, about 4,800 U.S. flights had been delayed and more than 950 were canceled, according to FlightAware.

-The worst disruptions continued to be along the East Coast, which has been pummeled by thunderstorms.
-The Federal Aviation Administration temporarily grounded flights going to all three major airports in the New York City area Tuesday night after holding up flights heading to Reagan Washington National and Baltimore-Washington airports near the nation’s capital earlier in the day.
+The worst disruptions continued to be along the East Coast, which has been pummeled by thunderstorms this week.
+The Federal Aviation Administration temporarily held up Boston-bound flights on Wednesday.
+It stopped flights to all three major airports in the New York City area for a time Tuesday night.

 And it could be just the storm before the storm: The FAA predicted that Thursday would be the heaviest travel day over the July 4 holiday period.
 On top of that, some airline planes may be unable to fly in bad weather starting this weekend because of possible interference with 5G wireless service.

 United Airlines, which has a major hub operation in Newark, New Jersey, was again faring the worst early Wednesday.
-It canceled more than 300 flights or 12% of its schedule by mid-morning.
+It canceled about 500 flights or 17% of its schedule by late afternoon.
 New York’s JetBlue canceled 9% of its flights.

 Travel has picked up steadily every year since bottoming out during the pandemic.
-For the past week, an average of 2.6 million people a day have been flying in the United States, about on par with pre-pandemic numbers from 2019, according to the Transportation Security Administration.
+For the past week, about 2.6 million people a day on average have been flying in the United States, about 2% more than in the same period during pre-pandemic 2019, according to Transportation Security Administration figures.

 The number of air travelers could set a pandemic-era record over the holiday weekend.
 The FAA expects Thursday to be the busiest, with more than 52,500 total flights.